This post discusses hardware considerations, installing Linux, setting up software RAID, robustness and dealing with data corruption.

 Space is also an issue, so the server should be compact while allowing running Linux on it; that is quite hard to find as most compact NAS’ out there are proprietary systems and don’t allow installing your own OS.
 There are plenty of used x86 PCs and servers, but they are mostly too big or don’t have enough drive bays or SATA ports.
 Connecting drives over USB is also not an option because of the low speed, higher power consumption and space requirements.
 The first couple of my NAS revisions around 2010 used a compact barebone and later a mini tower case around which had 3 or 4 hard disk bays, but I find those box formats harder to come by these days.
 Lucky you if you get one at an affordable price!

 I came across a used HP proliant microserver gen8 and haven’t regretted it ever since.
 The base model came with 2GB ECC RAM, a Celeron 2-core CPU and no hard drives for about 100€.
 There’s an excellent review of that server on Louwrentius.
 The server is extremely compact (about 26cm each dimension), reasonably low noise (although not silent) in standby, has a passively cooled CPU, two GBit ethernet ports, four 3,5″ hard drive bays and a somewhat hidden proprietary format slot for a fifth low-profile 2,5″ disk which I use for an SSD.
-The drive bays can directly receive SATA disks while the 5th slot requires a 4 pin FDD male-to-SATA adapter and a SATA cable to connect a 2.5″ SSD to the motherboard, which requires an FDD 4 pin (male)-to-SATA connector.
+The drive bays can directly receive SATA disks while the 5th slot requires a 4 pin FDD male-to-SATA adapter and a SATA cable to connect a 2,5″ SSD to the motherboard.
 As an added bonus, the server features ILO which allows remote access to the server with a web browser – so no need for a keyboard or screen!

 I admit that the server isn’t 100% commodity parts; eg. a motherboard or CPU failure would require ordering the exact same spare parts (which is probably going to be expensive) or building a completely new server on a different platform.
 However RAM, network and storage are fairly standard, I run Ubuntu on it and the benefits outlined earlier weigh enough to take that risk.
 About 6 years later the server still runs without any issues; barring survivor bias, I think that approach worked well.